bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 from blinking green to solid green and when the unit is commanded to shutdown or reboot the status LED should start blinking red.

+The next thing to do is to modify the /etc/fstab file which governs what filesystems are mounted on boot.
+The Debian installer makes use of UUIDs to specify partitions but this is not helpful in our case.
+We need to specify partiton names instead.

+    cat << EOF > /etc/fstab
+    # /etc/fstab: static file system information.
+    #
+    # <file system> <mount point>   <type>  <options>             <dump>  <pass>
+    rootfs          /               auto    errors=remount-ro      0      1
+    /dev/sda6       none            swap    sw                     0      0
+    EOF

+Once the unit has booted properly then users can do further customization of the fstab file to include the large Data partition and possibly the boot and other partitions.

 ## Shutdown and Power down the Seagate Central
 Before shutting down the unit run the following commands to clear the disk of any cached debian repository files and logs which can consume a large amount